 Andrew’s journey has taken him to various parts of the world and given him an exhaustive understanding of the repetitive nature of family patterns and dark illusions, why individuals struggle, and what it truly takes to wholeheartedly embrace ones potential.
 He worked directly with clients in Vancouver’s Downtown Eastside, and he is well acquainted the demons of addiction, personally and professionally.
 Andrew created the Spirit First Workshop Series in order to establish a long-term foundation of self so he could become someone who gives back to society in every way, heartfully, consistently, and gratefully.

-Erin Kapela is co-owner of Time To Heal Treatment & Workshop Facility, and the lead instructor/trainer of the Spirit First Workshop Series.
-Recreating Life Patterns, provides a roadmap out of struggle through behavioural change within a spirit-based understanding of intergenerational trauma and intergenerational healing.
+Erin Kapela, M.C., RCC, is co-owner of Time To Heal Treatment & Workshop Facility, and the lead instructor/trainer of the Spirit First Workshop Series.
+The foundational program, Recreating Life Patterns, provides a roadmap out of struggle through behavioural change within a spirit-based understanding of intergenerational trauma and intergenerational healing.
 Mirroring is used to build connections within the community, enhance accountability and vulnerability, and as an antidote to shame.
 Erin is especially passionate about her work with couples and families.
 Recreating Life Patterns provided the foundation and structure for Erin to transform her life.
-Nine years ago, Erin was locked in a self-destructive spiral.
+Eleven years ago, Erin was locked in a self-destructive spiral.
 She was codependently invested in an emotionally abusive relationship.
 Her family relations were strained and unhealthy, and she was struggling financially, personally, and professionally.

 Erin chose to dedicate her time to the Spirit First Workshop Series because it worked when nothing else did.
 In her words, “By the time I met Andrew I’d tried everything.
 Counsellors and friends would end up believing my denials, and support my rationale for destruction.
 I was desperate for change, but I thought I needed to do it on my own.
 Recreating Life Patterns gave me the foundation I was missing, the tools to hold myself accountable, and the community and support I needed to rebuild with humility and gratitude.”
 Erin is a Registered Clinical Counsellor (RCC #17070) and achieved a Master of Counselling from City University in 2019.
 Her thesis, entitled “Challenging Confidentiality and Dual Relationships in the Treatment of Addiction: A Case Study” is available for download.
 Erin is happily married with two children, and actively inspired in all aspects of her life.
 Learn more about Erin’s philosophy of counselling for individuals, couples, and families.

 Cheryl Giesbrecht has implemented the Spirit First Workshop teachings into every area of her life.
-When she began her work with Andrew Louisy eight years ago, Cheryl was living in denial fuelled by an addiction to various substances and behaviours, and desperate for change.
+When she began her work with Andrew Louisy in 2009, Cheryl was living in denial fuelled by an addiction to various substances and behaviours, and desperate for change.
 By implementing the Workshop teachings into her life, she was able to affect a deep and lasting shift.
-She gained insight and clarity into who she was and what her hopes and desires were, which led her to her current endeavour as a law student at the University of Saskatchewan.
+She gained insight and clarity into who she was and what her hopes and desires were, which led her to her current achievement, graduating June 2019 from Law School at the University of Saskatchewan.

 Cheryl has always had a heart and passion for people and for social justice but was unable to link this to her work due to a low sense of self-worth and an inability to create and maintain healthy boundaries.
 The Spirit First program helped her to identify the patterns that had been holding her back.
 She created a new foundation of self and learned how to transition into an authentic life with stability and grace.
 Nowadays, not only is she pursuing a career that is in line with her heart desires, she has renewed relationships with family members and is enjoying being a newlywed.
 She embraces life and its changes with a strong sense of self; accountable, directed and above all, grateful.
 In her words: “I have healed and been empowered – mind, body, and spirit – to move forward positively in my life.
 I am now living a life that is beyond what I could ever have envisioned, with a loving family and community relationships and inspiring professional interactions!
 It is a pleasure and an honour to facilitate these Workshops and assist others to achieve their own heart desires.”

 Jessica Curtis, B.Ed, M.S.W. has a passion for respecting culture while promoting healthy relationships and growth.
-She works as a Social-Emotional Teacher in a First Nations, governed and operated, school.
+She works as a school counsellor in a First Nations, governed and operated, school.
 Jessica achieved a Master in Social Work, specializing in Indigenous Trauma and Resiliency from the University of Toronto in June 2019.